 Where there’s one counterfeit, there are probably many more.
 While removing a counterfeit listing is possible to do by yourself, it quickly becomes an impossible task when dozens, hundreds, and even thousands of counterfeit listings begin manifesting on ecommerce sites.
 In the latter case, we recommend you to get an Anti Counterfeit Software But if you’re a small business and have reason to believe that only one or two counterfeit listings of your products exist, then your best option is to follow the below steps.

-Step 1: Register with Alibaba
+Step 1: Register on the Alibaba International IP Protection Platform

 Step 2: Submit your Intellectual Property to their registry